Fast, green, accurate Chemical Oxygen Demand analysis

 For pulp and paper and wastewater applications, MANTECH recommends using a 35um polyethylene (PE) syringe filter.
 These filters can contribute trace amounts of organics, which are negligible for wastewater applications.
 For drinking and source water applications it’s important to use a filter that does not contribute organics to the filtered sample.
 One of MANTECH’s research partners has recommended a 0.45um polyethersulfone (PES) filter; however, other filter types may also be acceptable, if no organics are contributed by the filter.
 Since these applications traditionally see less particulates, having a smaller pore size filter hasn’t shown an impact on the peCOD results.

-The PeCOD electrolyte solution is mainly composed of a low-concentration lithium nitrate solution, and has a shelf life of two years.
-The PeCOD calibrant and check standard solutions supplied by MANTECH are composed of sorbitol and have a shelf life of one year.
+The PeCOD electrolyte solution is mainly composed of a low-concentration lithium nitrate solution.
+The PeCOD calibrant and check standard solutions supplied by MANTECH are composed of sorbitol.
 These solutions contain a trade recipe preservative that allow for the longer shelf life, compared to solutions prepared manually.
 Calibrant and check standard solutions prepared manually, following the PeCOD Standard Recipe, can be used for up to two weeks.

 View the PeCOD electrolyte SDS here.

 View the PeCOD check standard SDS here.

 Both calibrant and standard solutions are good for one year after they are made.
 Electrolyte has a shelf life of two years after it is produced.
 All labels have the expiry date in the box just above the MANTECH logo.